bernardmuller/auto_timesheet/README.md

-#|------Auto Timesheet 1.4------|
+#|------Auto Timesheet 2.0------|

 # New Features:
-- Resolution scalability
+- Startup initializer automated
+- Autotime bot intigration
+    - bot will email you the latest updated timebook on the 1st of each month.
+This is for backup purposes.
+- User data stored in json file.
+No need to enter you name again other than the first time you run the program.

 # Requirements:
 - Always have the "timesheet_template.xlsx" file in the templates folder.
-- Keep "AutoTimesheet.exe" in it's directory.
+- Keep "auto.exe" in it's directory.
 - Do NOT rename anything!

-# Set up automatic startup:
+# Set up:
-- Move AutoTimesheet 1.3 folder to My Documents.
+- Move AutoTimesheet 2.0 folder to My Documents.
-- Run program once by double clicking "auto.exe" and close.
-This allows the program to save its directory.
-- Right click on "initialize.bat" and click edit.
-- Copy contents of "directory.txt" to "initialize.bat", followed by "\auto.exe".
-Save and close.
-Don't delete 'START' in the .bat file
-- Press Win + R.
-- Type "shell:startup", click 'Ok'.
-- Create a shortcut of "initialize.bat" file and copy it into the startup folder.
-- Restart computer.
+- Run auto.exe and enter name and surname along with email if you intend to use the autotime mailbot.(optional)

 # How it works:
 - The program creates a excel file that accumulates all your timesheets in one Timebook.